15 Desserts For Gestational Diabetes

 • Xylitol (E967)

-These sweeteners are also considered to be safe during pregnancy.
+These sweeteners are also considered to be safe for pregnant women.

 Some recent studies have suggested that consuming artificial sweeteners during pregnancy may influence childhood BMI and metabolism.
 However, more research is needed to determine what these relationships are.